 Whatever happens, Josh Balmain’s journey from ad exec to UFC champ proves one thing: life’s too short to stay in a cubicle.
 Will he keep dominating the cage, or will he pitch his way back to the boardroom?
 Stay tuned, fight fans—this story’s got more twists than a Balmain roundhouse kick!

-Disclaimer: This article was created by a BrainSpam user for entertainment purposes only.
+Disclaimer: This article was created by a user of BrainSpam and is intended solely for satire, parody, and entertainment purposes.